andrew/ultimate-awesome/README.md

 - [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
 Best practices of prompt enginnering for developers.
 AI-powered tools for coding and UX/UI design.
 Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-latin](https://github.com/thekarel/awesome-latin) - A curated list of some *egregius* latin language resources.
 - [awesome-vfx](https://github.com/tokejepsen/awesome-vfx) - A curated list of awesome CG tools.
-- [awesome-api-tools](https://github.com/Treblle/awesome-api-tools) - A curated list of awesome tools, bookmarks, tutorials, and other cool resources for the API ecosystem.
-The list is divided into categories, making it easy to find the resources you need.
 - [awesome-tts-colab](https://github.com/troyanovsky/awesome-tts-colab) - Collection of awesome TTS and voice cloning models to run with Google Colab.
 - [awesome-inscriptions](https://github.com/TrustlessLabs/awesome-inscriptions) - A curated list of awesome things related to inscriptions in web3.
 - [awesome-vue3](https://github.com/Tyh2001/awesome-vue3) - 🎉 与 vue3 相关的精彩事物策划清单。（🎉 A curated list of awesome things related to vue3.）.